PhilWaldmann/ah-openrecord/README.md

-ah-openrecord
+Actionhero OpenRecord initializer
 =============

-OpenRecord initializer for actionhero
+* be sure to enable the plugin within actionhero (config/api.js)
+* you will need to add the ah-openrecord package (npm install ah-openrecord --save) to your package.json

+configure your database connection via `config/database.js`